 You can find courses by looking at the study pages of the universities you're interested in, or by using websites such as Find a Masters or Find a PhD.
 Professional bodies will list on their websites courses which they professionally accredit.
 Most universities host online postgraduate open days in the autumn and spring, and we would encourage you to attend these to learn more about the course(s) you are interested in.

-You can find out more by looking at our UK study resources, and look at our professional occupation list which provides information about professional bodies by subject.
+You can find out more by looking at our UK study resources, and browsing our professional occupation list which provides information about professional bodies relevant to the type of work.

-You are welcome to discuss finding further study opportunities with a careers adviser.
+You are welcome to discuss finding further study opportunities with a member of our team.

 -